JonsPool/Poolvarme/README.md

 There are some additional features:

+- If price data can not be downloaded due to technical issues, the script provides an optional fallback mode to ensure that power is provided for the configured number of hours.
 - You can define a hard price limit (e.g. 10 cent/kWh) that must not be exceeded.
 If the price of any of the cheapest hours exceeds this limit, power output will not be activated for this hour.
-- You can define a custom formula to convert the EPEX spot price to the price that is actually charged to you by your electricity provider.
+- You can define a custom formula to convert the EPEX spot price to the price that is charged to you by your electricity provider.
 - Telegram integration: Optionally, the script can send you Telegram messages whenever the timetable has been updated and when power has been switched on or off by this script.
 - For multi-switch devices like the Shelly 2PM or 3PM, you can define which of the switches should